snu-dbs/prevision/README.md

 You can find the docker image at [here](https://hub.docker.com/r/rvernica/scidb/tags).

 Please note that if you run SciDB using docker without setting a volume, every imported data will be stored in the docker directory (e.g., `/var/lib/docker/`).
-If you have not enough disk space for that directory, consider using a volume to store SciDB data outside the docker directory.
+If you do not have enough disk space for that directory, consider using a volume to store SciDB data outside the docker directory.

 Please also note that if you use docker, make sure that the shared memory threshold is enough.
-If a container has limited shared memory size, SciDB may raise a memory error.
+If a container has a limited shared memory size, SciDB may raise a memory error.
 You can use the `--shm-size` option for the `docker run` command (e.g., `--shm-size=30gb`).

 Here is an **example** of running a SciDB container.